nisanthchunduru/dmarc_inspector/README.md

 # DmarcInspector

-TODO: Write a gem description
+Looks up DMARC policy of a host

 ## Installation